Need some advice on DBS Checks for religious organisations?

 DBS Checks for religious organisations: Working in hospitals and hospices

-If someone is working in a role such as a chaplain at a hospital or hospice and providing pastoral care to patients, they will be eligible for an Enhanced DBS check with a check against both barred lists.
+In addition, if someone is working in a role such as a chaplain at a hospital or hospice and providing regulated activity to patients, they will be eligible for an Enhanced DBS check with a check against both barred lists.
 However, if the applicant is not providing any care or a regulated activity in their role but they are accessing patients on wards, they can obtain a Standard DBS check as long as they are meeting the frequency (at least once a week or 3 or more times in a 30-day period).

 DBS Checks for religious organisations: Other roles